camillescott/2014-wabi/wabi-outline.rst

 	for comparison to non-swept, subset dataset for tractilbility
     - **figure**: table to compare stats of assemly versus read swept assembly (for correctness)? less sure on this one, but seems important

+* @CTB suggest: using this to retreive all reads that might map to a sequence. show that mapping with e.g. bwa returns identical results.

 * graph connectivity analysis

     - **figure**: connectivity heatmap it's cool and flashy, but still need to explore repartitioning implications, otherwise worthless. perhaps leave this for a different time?

+    - @CTB I think this is OK to plan to leave in, we can drop it if we have enough other.
+What are WABI sub guidelines?

 Benchmarking